Feeling Undervalued at Work? How to Understand Your Boss's Sudden Change in Behavior

 Salim A. Salim

-As advised by others, do a self-analysis and review your job description to see if there are areas where you are not performing well.
-If you don't find any issues, be aware that there may be someone who is influencing your boss negatively for one reason or another.
+Dear Hemaharish, as advised by others, conduct a self-analysis and review your job description to identify any areas where you might not be performing well.
+If you don't find any issues, be aware that there may be someone influencing your boss negatively for one reason or another.
 It may be time to start looking for new opportunities.
 By the way, change presents us with more challenges to move forward.
 With your experience, you don't need to fear change.

 Best regards,